SuperGamer474/cerebras-web/README.md

 # LLM Chat Application

-A simple, standalone web-based chat interface for LLMs using the OpenRouter API.
+A simple, standalone web-based chat interface for LLMs using the Cerebras API.
 Built with vanilla JavaScript, HTML, and CSS.

 ## Features

 - **Clean, Modern Interface**: Intuitive chat UI similar to popular platforms like ChatGPT and Claude
-- **OpenRouter API Integration**: Access to multiple LLM models through a single interface
+- **Cerebras API Integration**: Access to GPT OSS 120B LLM model through a single interface
 - **Rich Text Support**: Markdown rendering and code syntax highlighting
 - **File Upload**: Add context to your prompts by uploading text files
 - **Streaming Responses**: See model responses in real-time as they're generated
 - **Conversation Management**: Save, load, export, and import conversations
-- **Model Selection**: Choose from various models with different context windows
 - **Advanced Settings**: Fine-tune model parameters like `temperature`, `top_p`, and more
 - **Persistence**: Chat history stored in `localStorage` for data preservation
 - **Mobile Responsive**: Works well on desktop, tablet, and mobile devices